Noknight41/Noknight.github.io/content/post/restful.md

 Here are a few important things to consider when using a cache:

-* Always ensure that the data stored in the cache is up-to-date to avoid serving stale and outdated information.
+* Ensure that the data stored in the cache is up-to-date to avoid serving stale and outdated information.

 * When the cache is being filled during the processing of the first request and subsequent requests come in, we need a mechanism to decide whether to delay those requests and serve data from the cache or provide data directly from the database like the first request.